andyfam/python/readme.md

 # Zip function

 Zip function is used to aggregate two or more iterables into zip object with paired elements stored in tuples.

+# Time

+Time module provide a lot of useful functions to deal with time.